sscott33/paths.bash/README.md

 ## How to install

-Clone this repo or directly download paths.bash and add a source of the file to your .bashrc or an equivalent config file. **Important note:** using paths.bash will create and continually overwrite a file in your user's home directory called ".path_db.bash".
+Clone this repo or directly download paths.bash and add a source of the file to your .bashrc or an equivalent config file. **Important note:** using paths.bash will create and continually overwrite a file in your user's home directory called `.path_db.bash`.
 If you want to change this before your first use, please see the *Advanced configuration* section of this README.

 ## Usage